 How to Save Money on Bed Bug Treatment Cost

 Bed bug extermination presents financial challenges; it can seem never-ending, and it’s not something that most people plan and save for.
-If you live in an area where there aren’t many exterminators, there may not be a lot you can do to lessen the costs, but there are several things to consider.
+Those who live in an area where there aren’t many exterminators may not have many options to lessen the costs, but there are several factors to consider.

-- Don’t spend a lot of money on DIY solutions.
+- Don’t waste money on DIY.
 If you really do have bed bugs, you’re probably going to need professional help in the end, so put your money toward solutions that will be most effective.

-- Follow up on your treatment plan as directed.
-If you don’t, you’ll risk wasting all the money you spent on your initial course when you’re facing reinfestation.
+- Follow up on your treatment plan.
+If you don’t follow up, you’ll risk wasting all the money you spent on your initial course of action when you’re facing reinfestation.
 Follow-up plans are not, in general, an attempt to pry more money out of your wallet—they’re designed to make sure the extermination is complete.

-- Follow the directions your exterminator provides.
-Remove trash and unwanted items to outdoor trash, but don’t move other items through the house unless you’re directed.
-If you need to leave the house, take only what you were instructed to take.
+- Follow directions from the exterminator.
+Remove trash and unwanted items to outdoor trash, but don’t move other items through the house unless you’re directed to.
+If you need to leave the house, take only what you are instructed to take.

 Questions to Ask About Bed Bug Treatment

-- Which method of extermination will you use on my home?
-Why do you think that will be the most effective option for this case?
+- Which method of extermination will you use in my home, and why do you think that will be the most effective option for this case?

-- How will we know if the treatment has worked?
+- How will you know if the treatment has worked?

-- Is your treatment safe for me/my children/my pets?
+- Is your treatment safe for me, my children, and/or my pets?

-- Does the contract include all follow-up plans?
+- Does the contract include any follow-up visits?

 - Do you offer financing?

-Nobody wants to endure the inconvenience, expense, and skin-crawling discomfort of knowing bed bugs have been in your house.
-But with careful, effective treatment and follow-up, your home can be refreshed and brought back to its original state.
-A few questions that many people have, along with their answers, are below to help you focus as you begin to plan.
+Nobody wants to endure the inconvenience, expense, and skin-crawling discomfort of knowing bed bugs have been in their house.
+But with careful, effective treatment and follow-up, a home The following question, along with their answers, will help customers start the planning process.

 Q. How much does it cost to exterminate bed bugs from a 1-bedroom apartment?

 The average cost to treat a studio or 1-bedroom apartment is between $300 and $900.
-It will be a good idea to notify the building manager immediately (before you treat) if you’ve found bed bugs in your apartment, however.
-It’s possible the bugs traveled to your apartment from someone else’s and that there’s a larger problem in the building, in which case you can treat your own space but still have a problem.
+In rare cases, renters insurance may cover bed bug treatment, but it’s advisable for renters to check with their provider to be sure.
+It will be a good idea for the renters to notify the building manager immediately (before treating) that bed bugs have been found.
+It’s possible the bugs traveled to one unit from someone else’s and that there’s a larger problem in the building, in which case treating one space will not solve the problem for long.

 Q. How do you kill bed bugs in leather, cotton, or foam?

-In general, you’ll kill bed bugs in leather, cotton, and foam the same way you’d kill them anywhere else: with heat, freezing, or chemicals.
-Chemicals can be trickier on these materials, as it is unsafe to use chemicals in your bedding, and the chemicals may damage leather products.
+In general, bed bugs can be killed in leather, cotton, and foam the same way they’d be killed anywhere else: with heat, freezing, or chemicals.
+Chemicals can be trickier on these materials, as it is unsafe to use chemicals in bedding, and the chemicals may damage leather products.
 For foam and leather, heat treatment or steam is the best approach.
 With any of these materials, it’s best to hire an experienced exterminator.
 These materials can be effectively treated, but it may take a bit more time.

 Q. How can I prevent another infestation?

-The best defense is a good offense.
-Do everything you can to prevent bed bugs from entering your home.
-First, if you’ve completed extermination treatment, make sure you pay attention to all of the exterminator’s recommendations for follow-up treatment and inspection.
-Then you’ll need to take some precautions.
+Since there are so many ways to get bed bugs, the best defense is a good offense.
+Do everything possible to protect your home from bed bugs.
+First, if an extermination treatment has already been completed, make sure to pay attention to all of the exterminator’s recommendations for follow-up treatment and inspection.
+Then there are some additional precautions to take.
 Check any secondhand furniture pieces—even hard-side pieces—for any signs of infestation before bringing them in.
 Some experts recommend encasing them in plastic and leaving them in the sun for a day, effectively heat-treating them, and then vacuuming thoroughly.
-When traveling, check the seams of the mattress and headboard for signs of bed bugs before you bring your suitcases into the room.
-Leave your clothes in your suitcase and keep the case zippered.
-Check the luggage rack for signs of bed bugs, or keep your cases in the bathtub.
-When you get home, consider placing the suitcases into black plastic bags and leaving them in the sun for a day or two, or remove the clothes and immediately wash them and dry them (even if they’re clean!) before putting them away, leaving the suitcases outside to heat.
-You can reduce the clutter in your home to offer fewer hiding spaces, vacuum frequently to catch any bugs that have made it inside, and consider purchasing a protective mattress cover that will offer bed bugs fewer places to hide.
+When traveling, check the seams of the mattress and headboard for signs of bed bugs before bringing suitcases into the room.
+Leave any clothes in the suitcase and keep the case zippered.
+Check the luggage rack for signs of bed bugs, or keep the cases in the bathtub.
+After getting home, consider placing the suitcases into black plastic bags and leaving them in the sun for a day or two, or remove the clothes and immediately wash them and dry them (even if they’re clean!) before putting them away, leaving the suitcases outside to heat.
+Reduce the clutter in the home to offer fewer hiding spaces, vacuum frequently to catch any bugs that have made it inside, and consider purchasing a protective mattress cover that will offer bed bugs fewer places to hide.